schlende/focusbrowser/README.md

 ## Building a release

-The source for the unstoppable browser is written in Typescript and React.
+The source for the Unstoppable Demo Browser is written in Typescript and React.
 These languages get compiled into vanilla JavaScript by Webpack.
 The output for the compile process are js and html files that are located in the build sub-folder.

 ```